R-Rayburn/HeadFirstDesignPatterns/README.md

   functionality before and/or after (or even in place of) method calls to the component.
 - You can wrap a component with any number of decorators.
 - Decorators are typically transparent to the client of the component — that is, unless the client is relying on the component’s concrete type.
 - Decorators can result in many small objects in our design, and overuse can be complex.
 ---
 ## Chapter 4

 ### Factory Method Pattern
 Defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

 ### Abstract Factory Pattern
 Provides an interface for creating families of related or dependent objects without specifying their concrete classes.

 ### Principles to know
 - Depend upon abstractions.
 Do not depend upon concrete classes.
   - Not necessarily "Program to an interface, not an implementation", but also suggests high-level components shouldn't depend on low-level components; rather they both depend on abstractions.
   - Guidelines (to strive for, not strictly follow):
     - No variable should hold a reference to a concrete class.
     - No class should derive from a concrete class.
     - No method should override an implemented method of its base classes.

 ### Other things we learned from this chapter:
 - In design patterns, the phrase “implement an interface” does NOT always mean “write a class that implements an interface, by using the ‘implements’ (Java) keyword in the class declaration.”
 In the general use of the phrase, a concrete class implementing a method from a supertype (which could be a abstract class OR interface) is still considered to be “implementing the interface” of that supertype.
 - A <u>factory method</u> handles object creation and encapsulates it in a subclass.
 This decouples the client code in the superclass from the object creation code in the subclass.
 - ```java
   abstract Product factoryMethod(String type);
   ```
-  - A factory method is abstract, so the subclasses are counted on to handle
+  - A factory method is abstract, so the subclasses are counted on to
-    object creation.
+    handle object creation.
-  - A factory method returns a <u>Product</u> that is typically used within
+  - A factory method returns a <u>Product</u> that is typically used
-    methods defined in the superclass.
+    within methods defined in the superclass.
-  - A factory method isolates the <u>Client</u> (the code in the superclass,
+  - A factory method isolates the <u>Client</u> (the code in the
-    like orderPizza()) from knowing what kind of concrete Product is actually
+    superclass, like orderPizza()) from knowing what kind of concrete
-    created.
+    Product is actually created.
-  - A factory method may be parameterized (or not) to select among several
+  - A factory method may be parameterized (or not) to select among
-    variations of a product.
+    several variations of a product.
 - Factory Method Pattern has Creator classes and Product classes:
   - Creator classes cover both abstract and concrete classes.
-The abstract creator
+The
-    class defines an abstract factory methods that the concrete creator subclasses
+    abstract creator class defines an abstract factory methods that
-    implement to produce products.
-Often the creator contains code that depends on
+    the concrete creator subclasses implement to produce products.
+    Often the creator contains code that depends on an abstract product,
-    an abstract product, which is produced by a subclass.
-The creator never really
+    which is produced by a subclass.
+The creator never really knows
-    knows which concrete product was produced.
+    which concrete product was produced.
   - Product classes cover both abstract and concrete classes.
-An abstract factory
+An
-    may reference an abstract product class, but the concrete factory will instantiate
+    abstract factory may reference an abstract product class, but the
-    a concrete product to the abstract property.
+    concrete factory will instantiate a concrete product to the
+    abstract property.
-- Products must implement the same interface so that the classes that use the products
+- Products must implement the same interface so that the classes that
-  can refer to the interface, not the concrete class.
+  use the products can refer to the interface, not the concrete class.
-- Creator is a class that contains the implementations for all the methods to
+- Creator is a class that contains the implementations for all the
-  manipulate products, except for the factory method.
+  methods to manipulate products, except for the factory method.
-- The abstract factoryMethod() is what all Creator subclasses must implement.
+- The abstract factoryMethod() is what all Creator subclasses must
+  implement.
-- ConcreteCreator implements the factoryMethod(), which is the method that produces
+- ConcreteCreator implements the factoryMethod(), which is the method
+  that produces products.
+- ConcreteCreator is responsible for creating one or more concrete
   products.
-- ConcreteCreator is responsible for creating one or more concrete products.
-It is
-  the only class that has the knowledge of how to create these products.
+It is the only class that has the knowledge of how to
+  create these products.
-- Often, methods in an Abstract Factory are implemented as factory methods.
+- Often, methods in an Abstract Factory are implemented as factory
+  methods.
-- Factory Method creates objects through interfaces, while Abstract Factory does it
+- Factory Method creates objects through interfaces, while Abstract
-  through object composition
+  Factory does it through object composition

 ### Bullet Points
 - All factories encapsulate object creation.
-- Simple factory, while not a bona fide design pattern, is a simple way to decouple
+- Simple factory, while not a bona fide design pattern, is a simple way
-  clients from concrete classes.
+  to decouple clients from concrete classes.
-- Factory Method relies on inheritance: object creation is delegated to subclasses,
+- Factory Method relies on inheritance: object creation is delegated to
-  which implement the factory method to create objects.
+  subclasses, which implement the factory method to create objects.
-- Abstract Factory relies on object composition: object creation is implemented in
+- Abstract Factory relies on object composition: object creation is
-  methods exposed in the factory interface.
+  implemented in methods exposed in the factory interface.
-_ All factory patterns promote loose coupling by reducing the dependency of your
+_ All factory patterns promote loose coupling by reducing the dependency
-  application on concrete classes.
+  of your application on concrete classes.
-- The intent of Factory Method is to allow a class to defer instantiation to its
+- The intent of Factory Method is to allow a class to defer instantiation
-  subclasses.
+  to its subclasses.
-_ The intent of Abstract Factory is to create families of related objects without
+_ The intent of Abstract Factory is to create families of related objects
-  having to depend on their concrete classes.
+  without having to depend on their concrete classes.
-- The Dependency Inversion Principle guides us to avoid dependencies on concrete
+- The Dependency Inversion Principle guides us to avoid dependencies on
-  types and to strive for abstractions.
+  concrete types and to strive for abstractions.
-- Factories are a powerful technique for coding to abstractions, not concrete classes.
+- Factories are a powerful technique for coding to abstractions, not
+  concrete classes.
+---
+## Chapter 5

+### Singleton Pattern
+Ensures a class has only one instance and provides a global point of
+access to it.

+### Other things we learned form this chapter:
+- There are different options for a Singleton to handle multithreading:
+  1. Do nothing if the performance of the `getInstance()` method isn't
+     critical to the application.
+  2. Move to an eagerly created instance rather than a lazily created
+     one.
+     - Useful when the application always creates an instance of the
+       Singleton, or the overhead of creation and runtime aspects of
+       the Singleton isn't onerous.
+  3. Use "double-checked locking" to reduce the use of synchronization
+     in `getInstance()`.
+     - If performance is an issue, this implementation can drastically
+       reduce overhead.

+### Bullet Point
+- The Singleton Pattern ensures you have at most one instance of a
+  class in your application.
+- The Singleton Pattern also provides a global access point to that
+  instance.
+- Java's implementation of the Singleton Pattern makes use of a private
+  constructor, a static method combined with a static variable.
+- Examine your performance and resource constraints and carefully choose
+  an appropriate Singleton implementation for multithreaded applications
+  (and all applications should be considered multithreaded).
+- Beware of the double-checked locking implementation; it is not thread
+  safe in versions prior to Java 5.
+- Be careful if using multiple class loaders; this could defeat the
+  singleton implementation and result in multiple instances.
+- Java's enums can be used to simplify a Singleton implementation.
+---